I’d like to come! Should I just show up?

-We're here to make worship together, and so are you!
+We're here to worship together.
 When you arrive at St. Lydia's, you'll be invited to help create our liturgy, by cooking in the kitchen or setting the table.
 Jump in!
 You're part of what we're doing together.

 Engage in conversation during worship, saving your questions for after the service.

-Our congregants come to St. Lydia's to experience the Divine.
+Our congregants come to St. Lydia's to experience the divine.
 Some of them come every week, others are coming for the very first time, perhaps with some fear or trepidation about attending church.
-They're there to build relationships.
+They're there to build relationships and learn about God.
 When you're a curious visitor, it can be tempting to pepper congregants with questions.
-However, this can make us feel like we're being interviewed when we're just trying to worship.
+However, this can make people feel like they're being interviewed when they're just trying to worship.
 Please save your questions about St. Lydia's and the way we worship until after the service.
-Emily willbe more than glad to speak with you after she’s finished saying goodbye to congregants.
+Pastor Elsa will be more than glad to speak with you after she’s finished saying goodbye to congregants.

-At the dinner table, we invite you to simply engage those around you about normal old things.
+At the dinner table, we invite you to simply engage those around you in casual conversation.
 "Where are you from?"
 "How long have you lived in New York?" and "What were you up to this week?" are all great conversation starters.

 Do some reading in advance.

 There are a number of resources available that can help you learn about St. Lydia's in advance of your visit.
 This article in Faith and Leadership describes how we got started, and this interview may be helpful to you.
-We also recommend this longer radio interview on Spiritually Speaking, in which our founding Pastor describes the process of St. Lydia's getting off the ground.
+We also recommend this longer radio interview on Spiritually Speaking, in which our founding pastor, Emily Scott, describes the process of St. Lydia's getting off the ground.

 If you're interested in how we plan our worship, you can look at our script.
 Our blog is also a treasure trove of information.
 "Squeezebox" is a section where we post all the music we sing in worship.
 There are blog posts about our practice of singing here and here.
 If you're interested in our governance system, check out our Rule of Life.

-We’re glad you’re here, and are looking forward to getting to know you and being known, too.
+We’re glad you’re here, and are looking forward to getting to know you and worshipping with you.
 Thank you for visiting, and thank you for your support!